glowkeeper/P3D/docs/labs/week3Session2.md

 ## Adding Materials

-Below, you will add character to the simple room created the [last lab](./week3Session1.md) by adding some materials and textures to the walls.
+Below, you will add some character to the simple room created during the [last lab](./week3Session1.md) by adding some materials and textures to the walls.
 You will also add a lamp to the scene.

-### Embellishing the Simple Room
+### Adding to the Simple Room

 Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html) and open the project you created in the [last lab](./week3Session1.md).